hvphuc99/chitchat/README.md

 - Support login with google account.
 - Chat with any user.
 You can send text, emoji, sticker, image and other files.
 - Search friends.
-- Sent request friends and accept request friends.
+- Send request friends and accept request friends.
 - Show friends list and request friends list.
 - Responsive